isabella232/devo-ps.github.io/_posts/blog/_drafts/2013-06-19-I-can-has-init-script.md

 - You check if there is an init script - no luck this time...
 - You try to figure out what launched mysqld_safe,
 - dig into the bash history,
-- find out an awkward run.sh script in the home directory that along with mysql starts custom build nginx and php-fpm processes.
+- find out an awkward ```run.sh``` script (without comments please!) in the home directory that along with mysql starts custom build nginx and php-fpm processes.
 Because you know … *I needed that neat feature and ...
 I was bored …*

 Now go restart your DB